 - Will I learn to read and write, or just speak and listen?

 Our language program puts equal emphasis on all four areas.
 First semester Japanese covers hiragana, katakana, and approximately 50 basic kanji.
 Subsequent semesters build on kanji knowledge (thus vocabulary in general) and require students to produce Japanese both orally and in writing.
 More details are available on the specific syllabi for each course, which can be found through our Schedules and Courses page.

 - What kind of cultural activities does the department sponsor?

 Cultural activies vary every year, but are largely run by the Living Learning Community known as The World of East Asia, which sponsors films, guest speakers, etc. The department also sponsors an annual speech contest every spring.

 - Is there a Japanese community on campus or nearby?

 The Japanese Student Association holds regular meetings and cultural events.
 There are more than 80 international students from Japan on campus, which does not include Japanese students who attend the university with a non-international status.
-In addition, the Japanese Cultural Association of the Capital District (JCACD) welcomes SUNY students as well as local residents.

 We have two study abroad programs in Japan: one at Kansai Gaidai in Osaka, and the other at Tokyo University of Foreign Studies.
 Students may also opt to participate in one of ten different study abroad programs which are part of the larger SUNY study abroad network.
 For more information, see the SUNY study abroad page.